ngntanloc/certificates/README.md

 # Welcome to my certificate repositories

-### Below are the certificate that I have achieve:
+### Below are the certificate that I have achieved

 * 50% scholarship at FPT University